engie-group/shaystack/Contibute.md

 $ make functional-test
 ```

+The tests with a connection with AWS are excluded.
+To run explicitly these tests, use `make test-aws`.

 ## Use the Makefile to test API locally

 Use the `make start-api` to run the API locally on port 3000 with Flask.